*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 If you are looking for an elementary school feel, in which the whole class advances as a team, Finland might not be the right place for your higher education studies.
 Studying here is very independent.

-If you are looking for debates between the professor and students, arguing their points and learning through the collective discussion, Finland might not be your place either.
+If you are looking for debates between the professor and students, arguing their points and learning through collective discussion, Finland might not be your place either.

-If you are looking for long essays, Finland is not a great fit.
+Finland is not a great fit if you want to write long essays and reports.
 We use multi-method learning and a variety of techniques (group work, presentations, case competitions, etc.) in the courses.

 To be more specific, your advancement is unique.
 Because of a thing called recognizing of prior learning, you can test your way through many courses if you already have the skills.